Ask an expert

 This will depend on the finance company and whether you intend buying a new or used car.
 Many incentivised finance agreements do not require any deposit, whereas others may ask for up to 30% if the customer is to qualify for a low interest rate.
 You can save money in the long term by putting down a higher deposit at the start of the agreement, which will help reduce your monthly repayments. .

 This will depend on the value of the car you are interested in buying, the type of finance you choose and the finance company which offers it.
 It’s therefore important to get an accurate comparison of interest rates charged on all the products you are considering.
 To do this, ask what Annual Percentage Rate (APR) would be charged and use it to compare all of your different finance options.
 Always use the APR rather than any other interest rate because it includes other charges such as administration fees.
 All finance companies are obliged to state the APR on finance documentation.

 You can reduce your monthly repayments by putting down a larger deposit at the start of a finance agreement or by deferring a lump sum until the end of the agreement.
 Deferring a lump sum (also known as a balloon payment) is only an option under certain finance agreements.
 You should talk to your local showroom about the options available to you.

 Yes, but only within the first 14 days by giving written notice to the finance company.
 However, you will need to find alternative funding to pay for the car that you have agreed to buy as you can only cancel the finance agreement (not the purchase of goods).
 Make sure that you fully understand the terms and conditions before signing on the dotted line.

 Most agreements will require you to repay the outstanding finance before you are legally entitled to sell the car.
+This guidance outlines what your options are.
 Under an unsecured personal loan agreement you are entitled to sell the car because you already own it.

 Yes, most car dealers will be able to add a service and/or maintenance package.